High Carbohydrate Dry Food Causes The Majority of Pancreatitis in Dogs. The Cure is Removing it in favour of a Simple Raw diet…with some bits…

 Natural Additions I Strongly Recommend to Help Pancreatitis in Dogs…

 There are lots of things that you can include in on top of this diet that are sure to help them at this point.
-As your vet is unlikely to stock most of them you can try the local health store for some but I think most are easiest found on Amazon, hence I link to a few products that I use below.
+As your vet is unlikely to stock most of them you can try the local health store for some but I think most are easiest found on Amazon, hence I link to a few products that I recommend below.

 1. Digestive Enzymes.
 I strongly recommended the digestive enzyme mix of lipase, tripase and amylase for a pancreatic dog.
-The human versions are fine and readily available in tablet form in health stores.
+The human versions are fine, find them here on Amazon.
 These are particularly important if your dog is suffering from exocrine pancreatic insufficiency (EPI) as they will give the pancreas less work to do.
 Dose him according to size, sprinkle on food.
-If you can’t find in your local store, you’ll find them on Amazon (here are some [geot continent=”Europe” exclude_country=”United States”]Digestive Enzymes by Solgar, which are a reputable brand with good reviews, only €10 or so)[/geot][geot country=”United States” exclude_continent=”Europe”]Digestive Enzymes by Solgar, which are a reputable brand with good reviews, just over $20).[/geot]
+If feeding actual pancreas this step is unnecessary.

-Will he Recover?
+Will He Recover?